stolostron/rhacm-docs/about/components.md

 |topology-api|Provides the backend services for the topology-ui service|Yes|
 {: caption="Table 2.
 Red Hat Advanced Cluster Management for Kubernetes default enabled components on the hub cluster" caption-side="top"}

-## Red Hat Advanced Cluster Management for Kubernetes enabled components on the managed cluster
+## Default enabled components on the managed cluster

 The following table shows the services that are installed on the managed cluster: